pigpenguin/Spectrum-wiki/Creating-a-Plugin:-The-Basics.md

+### OUTDATED PLUGIN CREATION METHOD
+Spectrum Gamma changes the plugin creation process drastically.
+An update wiki page is in the works.

+***

 This wiki page aims to explain the basic environment setup of every Spectrum plugin.
 This page was last updated for the Spectrum Ultraviolet release.

 ## Creating the Project